 - Appraisals often include several different values.
 Leased-fee values on income properties are often different from fee-simple values.
 Construction appraisals on income properties can include “as is” values, “as complete” values and “as stabilized” values.
 Lending on “as stabilized” values should be done cautiously, since the income and expense assumptions utilized by the appraiser may never come to fruition.

 An important aspect of Wipfli’s loan review procedures is our ability to view the overall appraisal process.
 This includes how they are ordered, how they are reviewed and how the values are utilized.
 We compare the appraisal process to regulatory expectations and include best practice observations related to the process.

-Ask your Wipfli representative how we can assist with your institution’s appraisal process and procedures.
+Ask your Wipfli representative how we can help your institution with our business valuation services.